 Things to do at the Garfield Park Red Line Bus Stop

-I’m guessing new businesses and restaurants will pop up in this area over a short amount of time, and admittedly, we’re still checking this area out.
-Our favorite places to visit here are the landmark Garfield Park.
-This Indy Park has an outdoor amphitheater, the Garfield Park Art Center, an indoor conservatory and beautiful outdoor gardens.
+I’m guessing new businesses and restaurants will pop up in this area over a short time, and admittedly, we’re still checking this area out.
+Our favorite place to visit here is the landmark Garfield Park.
+This Indy Park has an outdoor amphitheater, the Garfield Park Art Center, an indoor conservatory, and beautiful outdoor gardens.
 Garfield Park is home to many community activities and events.
 The Tube Factory Artspace and Garfield Park Library Branch are also at this stop.

 We’re still exploring this area.